moodykevin/prog_data_representation/README.md

-# prog_data_representation
+# Program and Data Representation
-Coursework from Program and Data Representation at UVA
+Coursework from Program and Data Representation at UVA.
+The majority of programming for this class was done in C++.